MicrosoftDocs/win32/desktop-src/Msi/both-files-have-a-version.md

 ---
-Description: 'If both files have a version number, the Windows Installer uses the logic illustrated by the following flow diagram to determine whether to replace all of the installed files belonging to the component.' ms.assetid: 'c4c8a23b-e1c2-4c96-b708-7cbcbcab4cd4'
+Description: If both files have a version number, the Windows Installer uses the logic illustrated by the following flow diagram to determine whether to replace all of the installed files belonging to the component. ms.assetid: c4c8a23b-e1c2-4c96-b708-7cbcbcab4cd4
-title: Both Files Have a Version
+title: Both Files Have a Version ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Both Files Have a Version